CITY OF FRIDLEY

 G. Install insulation in accessible walls and floors

-enclosing conditioned spaces to achieve a minimum total "R" value of
+enclosing conditioned spaces to achieve a minimum total "R" value of the

-the insulation of R-11 when there is no insulation in a substantial portion of
+insulation of R-11 when there is no insulation in a substantial portion of the

-value, then the available space shall be insulated to capacity.
+available space shall be insulated to capacity.

 11. Occupancy Standards

 any private agreements between the landlord and occupant providing for more

 restrictive occupancy standards, the maximum occupancy standards shall be:

 family shall occupy a dwelling unit; and